Last updated 30 April 2026

 Courts are not generally used as an appeal forum for decisions of domestic tribunals, unless it can be argued that a breach of contract has occurred in the way the tribunal operated.
 A court may also require that a party exhaust any other internal appeal avenues first.

 When dealing with a sporting association that is an incorporated body, its constitution or rules of association have contractual force by virtue of the legislation mentioned earlier.
-However, it would still be necessary for the tribunal/dispute resolution policy or other document in contention to be somehow related to the organisation’s constitution.
+However, it would still be necessary for the tribunal/dispute resolution policy or other document in contention to be somehow linked into the organisation’s constitution.

-Unincorporated associations are more problematic as they are not a separate legal entity, and association rules have been seen by courts to be of consensual effect rather than contractual, which means if a person is aggrieved by a decision of the association, they are free to leave (see Cameron v Hogan (1934) 51 CLR 358).
+Unincorporated associations are more problematic as they are not a separate legal entity, and association rules have been seen by courts to be of consensual effect rather than contractual.
+This means that if a person is aggrieved by a decision of an unincorporated association, even if that decision breaches the association’s own rules, that person is merely free to leave—the court usually will not get involved to enforce the association’s rules (see Cameron v Hogan (1934) 51 CLR 358).
 Some exceptions where a court may intervene in internal disputes include:

 Denial of natural justice